Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (with logo overlay)

 Remove the beef from the pan once it is fully cooked.
 Cover the beef to keep it warm.

-Add some oil to the pan and put in the chopped vegetables, frying until they are soft and warm.
-Then cover with the soy sauce mixture.
-Return the beef to the pan and cook it all together for a few minutes to reduce the liquid and heat everything together.
+Add some oil to the pan, reduce it to medium heat, and put the chopped vegetables in the hot oil, frying until they are soft and warm, stirring often.
+Then cover the veggies with the savory sauce mixture.
+Return the beef to the pan and cook it all together for 2-3 minutes to reduce the liquid and heat everything together.

 Large skillet on a gas stovetop with browned beef strips, chopped broccoli and bell peppers, and Mongolian sauce